Jump to section

 A neuro-inclusive workplace delivers meaningful benefits

-But many organizations are hesitant or resistant to hiring neurodiverse talent.
-A recent article in the Harvard Business Review states, “many people with neurological conditions, such as autism spectrum disorder and dyslexia, have extraordinary skills, including in pattern recognition, memory, and mathematics.
-Yet they often struggle to fit the profiles sought by employers.
+However, many organizations remain hesitant to embrace neurodivergent talent.
+A recent article in the Harvard Business Review states, “Many people with neurological conditions, such as autism spectrum disorder and dyslexia, have extraordinary skills, including in pattern recognition, memory, and mathematics.
+Yet, they often struggle to fit the profiles sought by employers.

-Supporting your neurodivergent employees means equipping your leaders with the tools to understand neurodevelopment differences, foster empathy, and normalize conversations around them to combat stigma.
+Building a truly inclusive workplace means equipping leaders with the tools to understand neurodiversity, foster empathy, and normalize conversations to reduce stigma.

-There are several ways to cultivate a neurodiverse-friendly workplace, including these proven strategies:
+There are several ways to cultivate a neuroinclusive workplace, including these proven strategies:

 - Avoid assumptions—instead, take the time to discuss each employee’s individual preferences, needs, and goals